quasardd/react-query-restful/README.md

 | cacheResponse   | A object with the key that will be used to cache the response.                                   | false    |
 | options         | A object with the options from react-query.                                                      | false    |

-When calling the result of the build in your React Component, you can pass again theses properties, but all now will be optional.
+When calling the result of the build at component level, you can pass again theses properties, but all now will be optional.

-And when calling the mutation using `mutateAsync` or `mutate`, you can pass the following properties:
+And when calling the methods `mutateAsync` or `mutate` from mutation, you can pass the following properties:

 | Property    | Description                                            | Required |
 | ----------- | ------------------------------------------------------ | -------- |